hoikkei/my-data-analysis/DataAnalysis/04.Retail scenario data analysis/offline catering industry -Deduce the number of diners through batch data/README.md

 # My-data-analysis-project
 ## Data-analysis

+With the number of diners, we can add many new KPIs, such as per capita spending, number of products per capita, etc.
+Based on the newly added number of diners, we can learn about dining scenarios in various time slots throughout the day.
+For example, when is it most likely for people to eat alone, when is it most likely for two people to have a meal together, and when is it most likely for a large group to have a banquet, etc.
+For users with a relatively fixed number of diners, can we consider launching some customized packages or promotional products to boost the business performance during each meal period?

 - 04.Retail scenario data analysis
   - offline catering industry -Deduce the number of diners through batch data